adamjmurray/chorus.js/README.md

         ],
         [ ... track 2 ... ]
       ]

-Refactoring:
-- For chord names, I want to do TRIAD[0] instead of TRIAD.at(0).
-- For chord names, I want to do TRIAD[4].inv(-1) to invert it.
-We need "lazy" inversions because we have not yet assigned a scale.
-- For scale names, I want to do HARMONIC_MINOR[C] or HARMONIC_MINOR.C
-- I don't like how we have to set chord.scale in Harmony.
-  Let's have the containing class (Song, or Section whenever we introduce that) hold the scale and apply it when evaluating the pitch.

 Maybe?
 - Automatic voice leading, esp for chord progressions, maybe for bass/lead too (prefer intervals less than a tritone)?